Laura10101/Volanto.launchpad/README.md

 - __Application Form__

-  - Users who wish to benefit from the Volanto Launchpad programme will need to apply to the scheme.
+  - Users who wish to benefit from the Volanto Launchpad programme will need to apply to the programme.
   - To make this easy for potential applicants, the site provides an online application form.
   - All fields on the form are required to ensure the applicant can be properly contacted, and to encourage them to enter sufficient information to allow Volanto to make a fair decision on whether to accept them to the programme or not.